Common Chicken Questions

 How Many Eggs do Chickens Lay?

 The best layers will produce an egg almost every day.
 On occasion a hen will lay 3 eggs in 2 days…but this is not common and the hen will usually not lay this many eggs for long.
-Most chickens will take a day or two off each week and as they get older hens will decrease egg production until they are no longer laying any eggs at all.
+Most chickens will take a day or two off each week and will stop producing eggs each year when they go into a molt.
+As they get older hens will decrease egg production until they are no longer laying any eggs at all.

 Are There Medications that Will Increase Egg Production?